ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Simple Pointer emits a coloured beam from the end of the controller to simulate a laser beam.
+The Simple Pointer emits a coloured beam from the end of the object it is attached to and simulates a laser beam.

 It can be useful for pointing to objects within a scene and it can also determine the object it is pointing at and the distance the object is from the controller the beam is being emitted from.

-The laser beam is activated by default by pressing the `Touchpad` on the controller.
+The laser beam is activated by default by pressing the `Touchpad` on the linked controller.
 The event it is listening for is the `AliasPointer` events so the pointer toggle button can be set by changing the `Pointer Toggle` button on the `VRTK_ControllerEvents` script parameters.

-The Simple Pointer script can be attached to a Controller object within the `[CameraRig]` prefab and the Controller object also requires the `VRTK_ControllerEvents` script to be attached as it uses this for listening to the controller button events for enabling and disabling the beam.
-It is also possible to attach the Simple Pointer script to another object (like the `[CameraRig]/Camera (head)`) to enable other objects to project the beam.
-The controller parameter must be entered with the desired controller to toggle the beam if this is the case.

 ### Inspector Parameters